zendesk/arturo/README.md

 Open up the newly-generated `config/initializers/arturo_initializer.rb`.
 There are configuration options for the following:

- * the block that determines whether a user has permission to manage features (see [admin permissions](#adminpermissions))
+ * the method that determines whether a user has permission to manage features (see [admin permissions](#adminpermissions))
- * the block that yields the object that has features (a User, Person, or Account, see
+ * the method that returns the object that has features (e.g. User, Person, or Account; see
    [feature recipients](#featurerecipients))
  * whitelists and blacklists for features
    (see [white- and blacklisting](#wblisting))